mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ---

-## Chapter 22 Cash Deposits
+## 22 Cash Deposits

-This chapter covers how to handle deposits where cash back is taken for expenses, requiring use of the deposit window with adjustments.
+Handle deposits where cash back is taken for expenses, requires the use deposits window with adjustments.

 1. To record a deposit with cash back:
    - Click the `+` icon and select `Bank Deposit`